IDMNYU/audiolab/docs/eighties.md

 The [**Yamaha TX816**](https://www.vintagesynth.com/yamaha/tx816.php) is a rackmount chassis designed by Yamaha to host up to eight different expansion boards  called TF1 modules, each of which is equivalent to a fully-fledged [DX7](https://en.wikipedia.org/wiki/Yamaha_DX7) without the keyboard.
 The TX816 proved highly popular in electronic / dance music-focused recording studios, as it allowed a producer to work with eight simultaneous channels of different FM instruments using a sequencer; many tracks associated with (and performed live with) a DX7 were in fact created with a TX816.

+Each of the eight FM modules in the TX816 have their own audio output; in the IDM audio lab these outputs are all routed into the [ART Line Mixer](https://artproaudio.com/product/mx821s-eight-channel-mic-line-mixer-with-stereo-outputs/) in the 80s rack in between the M1R and the R-8M.

 The owner's manual for the TX816 can be found [here](http://www.synthmanuals.com/manuals/yamaha/tx816/owners_manual/tx816e1.pdf), though this largely talks about the unit as housing for a system of modules rather than the synthesizer itself.
 Each module in the TX816 is the equivalent of a stand-alone DX7 listening to a different MIDI channel, so the original [DX7 manual](http://www.synthfool.com/docs/Yamaha/DX_Series/Yamaha%20DX7%20Operating%20Manual.pdf) may be a more relevant read.

 If you are interested in programming the TX816, [Patch Base](https://coffeeshopped.com/patch-base/editor/yamaha/dx7) has DX7 programmer software that can be used to program each module of the TX816 individually, as does [Midi Quest](https://squest.com/Products/MidiQuest12/Instruments/YamahaDX7/).